 When do I sign my housing contract?

-When applying for housing you will have the opportunity to review the terms and conditions and electronically sign your housing contract by clicking “I Agree.”
-In order for the application to be active, the contract will need to be signed by the application deadline of Sunday, February 7, 2016.
+When applying for housing you will have the opportunity to review the terms and conditions and electronically sign your housing contract by entering your PAWS ID (6 digit number).
+In order for the application to be active, the contract will need to be signed by the application deadline of Sunday, February 4, 2024.

 Can I cancel my application?